 As a result, these communities, together with a diverse group of stakeholders from academia, industry, funding agencies and publishers are calling for innovative ways to manage their scientific resources to enhance the visibility of research results, encourage reuse, and foster a broader accessibility [3].
 Instead of having their resources in isolated repositories, scientists need to systematically capture the lifecycle of scientific investigations and provide a unified entry point to information about the hypotheses investigated, the data consumed and produced during experimentation or observation, the computations carried out, the conclusions that were derived, the researchers involved in the investigation, and the different licensing models over data or software, to name but a few factors.
-But at the same time such information units should also include a description of the underlying context and relations between these resources, in order to foster the reusability of results.
+But at the same time such information unit should also include a description of the underlying context and relations between these resources, in order to foster the reusability of results.
 Moreover, scientists should get appropriate credit over such units to encourage sharing and publication.

-Research Objects (ROs) enable such a vision, and have the potential to accelerate science and stimulate the uptake of good practices in data-intensive science.
-An RO [4] is a semantically enriched information unit that encapsulates all the materials and methods relevant to a scientific investigation, the associated annotations and the context where such resources were used and produced.
+Research Objects (ROs) enable such vision, and have the potential to accelerate science and stimulate the uptake of good practices in data-intensive science.
+A RO [4] is a semantically enriched information unit that encapsulates all the materials and methods relevant to a scientific investigation, the associated annotations and the context where such resources were used and produced.
 ROs address technical challenges like preservation, reproducibility, and interoperability, and include metadata that make them uniquely identifiable, processable, and machine readable.
 They encourage the release of scientific resources in addition to text publication, in the sense that data, methods and software can be encapsulated as a citable unit.
 Thus, ROs also address some of the social aspects in the scientific enterprise [5], by fostering author accreditation of their respective contributions, enabling discussion around the investigation, and ultimately supporting collaboration.
-As a consequence, ROs are particularly fitted to support FAIR principles [6], a concise and measurable set of guidelines to enhance data reusability, with focus on enhancing the ability of machines to automatically find and use data.
+As a consequence, ROs are particularly fitted to support FAIR principles[6], a concise and measurable set of guidelines to enhance data reusability, with focus on enhancing the ability of machines to automatically find and use data.

 Nevertheless, ROs are as useful in practice as the availability of tools supporting their adoption.
-With this in mind, we have built an RO-based toolkit, comprising a set of services and applications that support scientists throughout the research lifecycle to manage, share, find and reuse scientific results.
+With this in mind, we have built a RO-based toolkit, comprising a set of services and applications that support scientists throughout the research lifecycle to manage, share, find and reuse scientific results.
 The toolkit has been particularly tailored to support researchers in Earth Science, and is currently being tested and used by different communities.
-Note that there are some existing tools that leverage the RO paradigm to some extent, which are available for developers and scientists.
-For example, there are libraries that help developers to generate RO bundles in different programming languages, and tools like Latex2RO create research objects from LaTex papers.
-In addition, platforms like myexperiment.org and seek4science.org can be used by scientists to share and reuse scientific workflows, datasets, models and simulations.
-Nevertheless, none of these tools implement the full RO model and specifications, neither they support the specific needs of observational disciplines including Earth Science.